The first symptom of breast cancer most people notice is a lump in their breast or some thickening.

 Most benign breast lumps are:

 - areas of normal lumpiness.
 These are usually more obvious just before a period

 - cysts.
 These are sacs of fluid in the breast tissue, which are quite common

 - fibroadenoma.
 This is a collection of fibrous glandular tissue which is more common in women younger than 40

 It is important to always get a breast lump checked by your GP.
 They will arrange for you to have tests to find out whether your lump is cancer or not.

 A lump or swelling in your armpit

 A less common cause of swollen lymph glands in the armpit is breast cancer that has spread to this area.

 Change in the size, shape or feel of your breast

 Breast cancer might cause your breast to look bigger or have a different shape than usual, it might feel different.

 It can help to be breast aware.
 This means getting to know the size, shape and feel of your breasts.

 The skin might look like orange peel or the texture might feel different.
 These skin changes can also be caused by other breast conditions.

 Fluid leaking from your nipple

 Fluid leaking from a nipple in a woman who isn't pregnant or breastfeeding can be a sign of breast cancer.
 But other medical conditions can also cause this.

 Change in the position of your nipple

 One nipple might turn in or sink into the breast.
 It might look or feel different than usual.

 Breast pain is common and it’s not normally due to cancer.
 You might get pain in one or both breasts.
 This usually goes away after some time.
 There might be no obvious reason for this pain, even if you have a lot of tests.

 Inflammatory breast cancer symptoms

 Inflammatory breast cancer is a rare type of breast cancer.
-It can have different symptoms to other more common types.
+It can have different symptoms than the other more common types.

 Your whole breast might look red, inflamed and feel sore.
 The breast might feel hard and the skin might look like orange peel.